Exxon, Rosneft wrap up major strategic deal

-NOVO-OGARYOVO, Russia Rosneft (ROSN.MM) and Exxon Mobil Corp (XOM.N) finalized a landmark alliance on Monday that will secure vital know-how and upstream access to North America for the Russian state oil firm and explore for oil in Russia's Arctic offshore.
+NOVO-OGARYOVO, Russia, April 16 Rosneft and Exxon Mobil Corp finalised a landmark alliance on Monday that will secure vital know-how and upstream access to North America for the Russian state oil firm and explore for oil in Russia's Arctic offshore.

 After nearly a year of talks, Exxon CEO Rex Tillerson signed the strategic cooperation agreement with his counterpart from Rosneft, Eduard Khudainatov, at Russian Prime Minister Vladimir Putin's Novo-Ogaryovo residence outside Moscow.